dknaix/OpenCV/README.md

+# OpenCV

 These are some ready to use code snippets for OpenCV
+mail-me: dknaix.github@gmail.com

 Modules Requirements:
 1.opencv-python